dannysepler/refactoring-workshop/4_ast/README.md

 *Pop quiz:*

-1. If you read the code, how I handle the `before` argument is pretty hacky.
+1. If you read the code, how I handle the replacement is a little hacky.
 Why's that?

 ## Putting it all together